All Episodes

 They have to, even though the divorce rate actually is improving, we've got good news here.

-And BS, yeah, the divorce rate may be stabilizing and may be getting better.
+Yeah, the divorce rate may be stabilizing and may be getting better.

 Those damn cultural conservatives are winning again.

-Those Christian right mortal crusaders, so we have to make sure that the news isn't all positive.
+So we have to make sure that the news isn't all positive.

-So yeah, the divorce rate stabilizing may be improving a little bit, but you could get divorced at any time.
+So yeah, the divorce rate stabilizing, maybe improving a little bit, but you could get divorced at any time.

 The threat is always there when you're married.